Nabil Begg

-Nabil Begg (born 17 March 2004) is a Fijian footballer who plays as a midfielder for Fiji Premier League club Ba and the Fiji national team.
+Nabil Mohammed Begg (born 17 March 2004) is a Fijian footballer who plays as a midfielder for New Zealand National League club Auckland City and the Fiji national team.

 Club career

 Begg is a youth academy graduate of Ba.
 On 24 October 2021, he scored his first goal for the club in a 2–1 league win against Suva.

 International career

 In February 2022, Begg was named in Fiji squad for 2022 FIFA World Cup qualification tournament.
 He made his international debut on 10 March 2022 in a 3–0 friendly win against Vanuatu.